Grady Scholars

 About Grady Scholars

-Twenty students will receive a $500 scholarship per semester for one year, along with leadership training and one-on-one mentoring, to support them through their second year of college.
+Students will receive a $500 scholarship per semester for one year, along with leadership training and one-on-one mentoring, to support them through their second year of college.

 Grady Scholars will receive assistance in applying for on-campus jobs and continued mentoring throughout their second year of college.
 Preference is given to students living in or near Cass County.